FREE Assessment

 • Are you able to stop at the appropriate time or when someone requests that you stop?

-• Or do you start making excuses and justifications as to why you’re going to continue, despite the potential conflict your causing with your home, family, work, friends, etc.
+• Or do you start making excuses and justifications as to why you’re going to continue, despite the potential conflict you cause within your home, family, work, friends, etc.

-• Do you keep returning to the dealer or off-licence multiple times during a ‘session’?
+• Do you keep returning to the dealer or off-license multiple times during a ‘session’?

 2) The more subtle side of addiction is the inability to stop oneself from starting another binge again, despite any previous promises.
 They’ve lost the power to of choice (“Shall I?
 Shan’t I?”).